mia-platform/documentation/docs/release_notes/platform_5-7-0_releasenotes.md

 ## Fixed

 * **CMS**
   **Logout from CMS is fixed** and returns a feedback in case of error.
-Moreover, v1-adapter has been updated to version 2.4.0.
+Moreover, v1-adapter has been updated to version 2.4.0, cms-site to version 9.8.1 and cms-backend to version 3.0.0

 * **Restyling** of the padding between the Search bar and first input selected in each section of Design area.